ZehavaBatya/100-Devs/README.md

 # 100-Devs
-100 Devs is my personal full-stack web development bootcamp journey to participate in the diversity and inclusiveness on a global scale.
+100 Devs is my personal full-stack web development bootcamp journey to participate in the diversity and inclusiveness of tech on a global scale.

 My diversities include: Cisgender female, Asian, Jewish, low-income, LGBTQ+.